KK Bosna Royal in international competitions

-KK Bosna Royal history and statistics in FIBA Europe and Euroleague Basketball (company) competitions.
+KK Bosna history and statistics in FIBA Europe and Euroleague Basketball (company) competitions.

 1970s

 1974–75 FIBA Korać Cup, 3rd–tier

 The 1974–75 FIBA Korać Cup was the 4th installment of the European 3rd-tier level professional basketball club competition FIBA Korać Cup, running from November 5, 1974, to March 25, 1975.
 The trophy was won by the title holder Birra Forst Cantù, who defeated CF Barcelona by a result of 181–154 in a two-legged final on a home and away basis.
 Overall, Bosna achieved in present competition a record of 5 wins against 5 defeats, in three successive rounds.
 More detailed: